-Jemena Electricity Networks (Vic) Ltd (JEN), being a regulated distribution network service provider (DNSP), is required to undertake the RIT-D consultation process in accordance with clause 5.17 of the National Electricity Rules (NER), to identify the investment option that best addresses an identified need on its electricity network, that is the credible option that maximises the present value of the net economic benefit to all those who produce, consume and transport electricity in the National Electricity Market (NEM) as well as that arising from changes in Australia's greenhouse gas emissions (the preferred option).5 The identified need in this RIT-D is to maintain the reliability of supply in the Somerton supply area, whilst accommodating new customer connections and growth in customer maximum demand.
+Jemena Electricity Networks (Vic) Ltd (JEN), being a regulated distribution network service provider (DNSP), is required to undertake the RIT-D consultation process in accordance with clause 5.17 of the National Electricity Rules (NER), to identify the investment option that best addresses an identified need on its electricity network, that is the credible option that maximises the present value of the net economic benefit to all those who produce, consume and transport electricity in the National Electricity Market (NEM) as well as that arising from changes in Australia's greenhouse gas emissions (the preferred option).4 The identified need in this RIT-D is to maintain the reliability of supply in the Somerton supply area, whilst accommodating new customer connections and growth in customer maximum demand.

-The RIT-D applies in circumstances where a network limitation (an "identified need") exists and the estimated capital cost of the most expensive potential credible option to address the identified need is more than \$7 million6.
+The RIT-D applies in circumstances where a network limitation (an "identified need") exists and the estimated capital cost of the most expensive potential credible option to address the identified need is more than \$7 million5.
 JEN has identified two potential credible network options.
 The capital cost of both of the credible options to address this identified need within the Somerton supply area is above this threshold and so has triggered the requirement for a RIT-D. The RIT-D process is summarised in Figure 1-1.

-Figure 1-1: The RIT-D process
+Figure 1-1: The RIT-D Process

-5 The net economic benefit is defined in the NER to include the sum of (a) the net economic benefit, other than of changes to Australia's greenhouse gas emissions, to all those who produce, consumer or transport electricity in the NEM; and (b) the net economic benefit of changes to Australia's greenhouse gas emissions, whether or not that net benefit is to those who produce, consume or transport electricity in the NEM.
+4 The net economic benefit is defined in the NER to include the sum of (a) the net economic benefit, other than of changes to Australia's greenhouse gas emissions, to all those who produce, consumer or transport electricity in the NEM; and (b) the net economic benefit of changes to Australia's greenhouse gas emissions, whether or not that net benefit is to those who produce, consume or transport electricity in the NEM

-6 Source: AER 2024 RIT and APR cost thresholds review final determination (November 2024).
+5 Source: AER 2024 RIT and APR cost thresholds review final determination (November 2024).
 The RIT-D also applies where the identified need is reliability corrective action.

 JEN must consider non-network and stand-alone power system (SAPS) options when assessing credible options to address the identified need.
-As part of the first stage of the RIT-D process for the Somerton supply area, an options screening report7 was published because it was identified by JEN that a non-network or SAPS solution may be potentially viable to address the identified need.
+As part of the first stage of the RIT-D process for the Somerton supply area, an options screening report was published because it was identified by JEN that a non-network or SAPS solution may be potentially viable to address the identified need.
+As the consultation on this options screening report has now concluded, JEN has now prepared this DPAR to commence the second stage of RIT-D consultation.